Aclambert95/PortfolioCornholio/README.md

 z-index: 2;
 z-index: 1;
 </pre>
-Note that the lower the number, the further back it will be.
+- Please Note: The lower the number, the further back it will be.
 For instance, if the number is 1, it will sit behind a different image or      container with the z-index value of 2 or greater!